Home » Breakfast & Brunch Recipes » Coconut Pecan Granola

 • Pumpkin Pie Spice – When fall hits, it just makes sense to have pumpkin-flavored everything.
 Why not add some to the granola mixture?

-• Seeds – Adding in a few seeds such as sunflower seeds or pumpkin seeds is a great way to add some nutrients, flavor, and texture.
-Sunflower or pumpkin is wonderful.
+• Seeds – Adding in a few seeds, such as sunflower seeds, flax seeds, or pumpkin seeds, is a great way to add some nutrients, flavor, and texture.

 • Sea Salt – Sprinkle just a little bit of sea salt on the granola before serving.
 It is a perfect combination of sweet and savory.

-• Extract – Mix one teaspoon of your favorite extract to the sweetener before it is added to give a boost of vibrant flavor.
-I like vanilla, but almond or maple would be a nice choice as well.
+• Extract – Mix one teaspoon of your favorite extract with the sweetener before it is added to give a boost of vibrant flavor.
+I like vanilla extract, but almond or maple would be a nice choice as well.

 • Clusters – Prefer bigger chunks in your granola?
 Simply form granola clusters before it hardens instead of spreading the granola thin on the tray.